sean44104/Removable-Gate-GCC/README.md

-# Important information for working with resin printed parts, please read:
+# Important information for working with uv resin and the safety of the material, please read:
 <details>
   <summary>Click to expand</summary>